Top Health Conditions Affecting Elderly Women16 minute read

 Heart disease is a national epidemic caused by the narrowing or blocking of blood vessels all around your body.
 Heart disease is a general term used to describe different consequences of blocked arteries.
 These include:

-- Heart attacks: This occurs when the arteries leading to your heart are partially or completely blocked.
+This occurs when the arteries leading to your heart are partially or completely blocked.
 It’s also a consequence of CAD.
-The Centers for Disease Control estimate roughly 800,000 people have heart attacks or strokes every year, and about 75 percent of these people are having their first one.
+The Centers for Disease Control say that about 800,000 people have heart attacks or strokes every year, and about 75 percent of these people are having their first one.

 While heart disease is an overarching term for many heart-related maladies, these diseases and consequences manifest themselves with similar symptoms because they’re all affecting the same muscle.
 These symptoms include: